-The average monthly number of persons employed and remunerated during the year was 79 with a full time equivalent of 58.
-55 students have been employed by Norland this academic year.
-The students have worked as student reps, library, nursery and COVID-19 asymptomatic testing centre helpers.
-Staff turnover is 15%, excluding student employees, which is comparable to the national benchmark for 2021.
+The average monthly number of persons employed and remunerated during the year was 80 with a full time equivalent of 59.
+Thirty-eight students have been employed by Norland this academic year.
+The students have worked as student ambassadors (10), student reps (12), library (7), nursery (6) and charities (3) helpers.
+Staff turnover is 16.5% (FTE), excluding student employees.
+Turnover is higher than normal which is due to the ongoing effects of the pandemic.
+Furthermore, Norland outsources its counselling, IT provision and cleaning.
+We have eight freelance consultants on service level agreements (SLAs).

-The Principal oversees all aspects of Norland's operations (degree and diploma course, NQN year, employment agency, training and consultancy) and her valuable contribution to the strategic direction of Norland has led to Taught Degree Awarding Powers being awarded, TEF Gold for two years running, winner of the WhatUni Student Choice Award for Independent provision and winner of the WhatUni Graduate Outcomes award, charitable status for the Norland Foundation and Investors in People gold accreditation.
+The Principal oversees all aspects of Norland's operations (degree and diploma course, NQN year, employment agency, training and consultancy) and her valuable contribution to the strategic direction of Norland has led to Taught Degree Awarding Powers being awarded, TEF Gold for three years running (2018-2021), winner of the WhatUni Student Choice Award for Independent provision (2019) and the WhatUni Best University for Enhanced Graduate Outcome (2021).
+In May 2022, Norland was named runner up for Best Small/Specialist Provider by WhatUni.
+Furthermore, in September 2021, Norland launched its new gender neutral uniform and welcomed its first international student under the visa sponsorship scheme.
+In March 2022, the Principal hosted the first graduation ceremony of the new Norland awarding degree.
+This event saw the unveiling of Norland's new Coat of Arms.
+She has played a key role in several other initiatives such as the launch of the Norland JobShop and Babysitting App.